 - Automated updates when new tasks are assigned to a resource

-- Resource templates so that your resources are set up and ready to go
+- Resource templates that allow you to set up your content so it’s ready to go

-- Reporting tools so you can better plan your future resources
+- Reporting tools so you can better plan for the future

 - Remote access